Go (game): Ko rule

-Players are not allowed to make a move that returns the game to the previous position.
-This rule, called the ko rule, prevents unending repetition.
-As shown in the example pictured: Black has just played the stone marked 1, capturing a white stone at the intersection marked with the red circle.
-If White were allowed to play on the marked intersection, that move would capture the black stone marked 1 and recreate the situation before Black made the move marked 1.
-Allowing this could result in an unending cycle of captures by both players.
-The ko rule therefore prohibits White from playing at the marked intersection immediately.
-Instead White must play elsewhere, or pass; Black can then end the ko by filling at the marked intersection, creating a five-stone black chain.
-If White wants to continue the ko (that specific repeating position), White tries to find a play elsewhere on the board that Black must answer; if Black answers, then White can retake the ko.
+Players are not allowed to make a move that returns the game to the immediately prior position.
+This rule, called the ko rule, prevents unending repetition (a stalemate).
+As shown in the example pictured: White had a stone where the red circle was, and Black has just captured it by playing a stone at 1 (so the White stone has been removed).
+However, it is readily apparent that now Black's stone at 1 is immediately threatened by the three surrounding White stones.
+If White were allowed to play again on the red circle, it would return the situation to the original one, but the ko rule forbids that kind of endless repetition.
+Thus, White is forced to move elsewhere, or pass.
+If White wants to recapture Black's stone at 1, White must attack Black somewhere else on the board so forcefully that Black moves elsewhere to counter that, giving White that chance.
+If White's forcing move is successful, it is termed "gaining the sente"; if Black responds elsewhere on the board, then White can retake Black's stone at 1, and the ko continues, but this time Black must move elsewhere.
 A repetition of such exchanges is called a ko fight.
+To stop the potential for ko fights, two stones of the same color would need to be added to the group, making either a group of 5 Black or 5 White stones.

 While the various rulesets agree on the ko rule prohibiting returning the board to an immediately previous position, they deal in different ways with the relatively uncommon situation in which a player might recreate a past position that is further removed.
 See Rules of Go for further information.

 Suicide

 A player may not place a stone such that it or its group immediately has no liberties unless doing so immediately deprives an enemy group of its final liberty.
 In the second case, the enemy group is captured, leaving the new stone with at least one liberty, so the new stone can be placed.
 This rule is responsible for the all-important difference between one and two eyes: if a group with only one eye is fully surrounded on the outside, it can be killed with a stone placed in its single eye.
+(An eye is an empty point or group of points surrounded by a group of stones).

 The Ing and New Zealand rules do not have this rule, and there a player might destroy one of its own groups (commit suicide).
 This play would only be useful in limited sets of situations involving a small interior space or planning.
 In the example at right, it may be useful as a ko threat.